-The first "Parliament of the Sea" was held on the occasion of International Ocean Day, 8 June 2025, and brought together close than 100 parliamentarians countries representing from all continents.
-These committed ICOP parliamentarians created the (Interparliamentary Coalition for Ocean Protection), an unprecedented coalition bringing together parliamentarians from around the world around the same obiective of preserving the ocean.
+The first "Parliament of the Sea" was held on the occasion of International Ocean Day, 8 June 2025, and brought together close than 100 parliamentarians representing countries from continents.
+These committed parliamentarians created the ICOP (Interparliamentary Coalition for Ocean Protection), an unprecedented coalition bringing together parliamentarians from around the world around the same objective preserving the ocean.
 Members announced "legislative а package for the ocean" that each member undertakes to bring to its own parliament.